CarltonMpofu/words/README.md

 - **HTML/CSS:** The foundation for structuring and styling the web pages.

 - **Bootstrap:** Used for responsive and visually appealing design components.

+### Future Plans
+- Add a way for users to practice.
+Via flashcards or multiple choice.
+- Add some kind of ranking method (Maybe).

 ### Getting Started